Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 * Logical Name - Uniquely identifies the asset
 * Asset Type - API Service or other resource types (e.g. PDF and video files).
 Functionality coming soon
 * Asset State - Draft, Active, Deprecated, Archived.
 See [Asset management](/docs/manage_asset_catalog/asset_lifecycle/) for additional information
-* Modified On - Date, Time, and Username of who last modified this Asset
+* Modified On - Date, Time, and Username of who last modified this asset
 * Modified By - The user who last modified the asset
-* Created On - Date, Time, and Username of who created this Asset
+* Created On - Date, Time, and Username of who created this asset
 * Description - A short description of the asset
-* Resources - API Services or other resource types that are linked to this Asset
+* Resources - API Services or other resource types that are linked to this asset
 * Version State - Draft, Active, Deprecated, Archived.
 See [Asset management](/docs/manage_asset_catalog/asset_lifecycle/) for additional information
-* Category - Categories to help classify assets into groups and find the Asset by filtering on the Category
+* Category - Categories to help classify assets into groups and find the asset by filtering on the Category
 * Tags - Labels to help find assets in the catalog
 * Attributes - Key and value pair to allow customers to attach/query for custom information